The 2019 Micato Hot ListApril 30, 2019

 What: The newest safari lodge in the Great Plains Conservation quietly awaits inside a private concession in Zambezi National Park and is within easy reach of Victoria Falls.

-Why It’s Hot: Cossetted by the delicious shade of indigenous trees while gazing at the Zambezi River, you might at times forget, intentionally, that there is an affluence of wilderness and natural wonder to explore beyond your doorstep.
+Why It’s Hot: Cossetted by the relaxing shade of indigenous trees while gazing at the Zambezi River, you might at times forget, intentionally, that there is an affluence of wilderness and natural wonder to explore beyond your doorstep.
 Within your doorstep you have all the handsome and cozy trappings of a classic tented camp, immaculate hardwood and canvas, four-poster beds and leather couches, and a deck that leads to a private plunge pool.

 Kuruba Safari Lodge, Kabini, India

-What: Huts that are way more than huts, private swimming pools and idyllic boat safaris make this relative newcomer from Evolve Back an easy choice for honeymooners or travellers aggressively trying to get away from it all.
+What: Huts that are way more than huts, private swimming pools and idyllic boat safaris make this relative newcomer from Evolve Back an easy choice for honeymooners or vacationers aggressively trying to get away from it all.

 Why It’s Hot: They kind of had us at private swimming pools, because backyard kiddie pools these are not, and the aforementioned huts, blending traditional tribal Kadu karuba craftsmanship and modern furnishings, are rather large as well as lavish, with ample bedrooms, bathrooms, and dining areas.
 By way of motorboat you can cruise the Kabini River, ogling Nagerhole National Park and its denizens, that might include Asiatic elephants, or you, your special someone and a guide can drift through the river in a tiny buoyant coracle.
 The resort knows it’s achieved the right vibe, noting that “the most luxurious things in the world are peace, tranquility and harmony,” and well, we couldn’t have said it better.